brianodida/alx-system_engineering-devops/0x00-shell_basics/README.md

-cd : Write a script that changes the working directory to the user’s home directory.
+cd : Display current directory contents in a long format